Completely Painless Programmer's Guide to XYZ, RGB, ICC, xyY, and TRCs

 Almost all ICC RGB working space profiles (sRGB, AdobeRGB, BetaRGB, ProPhotoRGB, etc) are simple matrix profiles.
 Matrix profiles use a 3x3 matrix to convert an RGB color to XYZ and vice versa.

 The other type of ICC profile is a lookup table ("LUT") profile.
 LUT profiles contain (sometimes very large) lookup tables that locate RGB colors in XYZ space.
 LUT profiles are commonly used to describe the complex behavior of devices such as printers, digital cameras (for which matrix profiles are also often used), and sometimes even monitors.
-As an aside, there are also LUT and matrix profiles for non-RGB color spaces such as CMYK.
+As an aside, there are also LUT profiles for non-RGB color spaces such as CMYK.

 In this tutorial, to avoid repeating the word "matrix" over and over, all references to ICC working space profiles mean RGB matrix working space profiles.
 I only know of one RGB lookup table working space, called PhotoGamutRGB.
 The ICC has created a few print-oriented LUT RGB profiles with names that invoke the standard matrix sRGB and ProPhotoRGB profiles, but these non-floss LUT profiles are not working space profiles in the normal sense of the word, and won't be discussed further in this tutorial.